* Updated for 2018!

 Looking for more indepth info on these?
 Take a look at our best podcast mixer article.

 A digital recorder can serve both outdoor and indoor recording purposes.
 It records a session for production.
-One can just plug a microphone directly on the recorder, or connect the recorder with a mixer.
+One can just plug a microphone directly on the recording devices, or connect the recorder with a mixer.
 The recorders range from small dictaphones to professional recorders.

 The choice of cables depends on configuration of your internet radio gear.
 One can use cables to connect a microphone to a mixer or recorder.
 Their main function is to transmit signals from one end of equipment to the other.

-What to Look For In the Best Podcasting Hardware
+What to Look For In the Best Podcasting Kit

 - Microphone – If one opts to pick a condenser microphone, there is a need to use it while in a sound booth.
 This microphone picks up even the slightest noise, and it can pick the sound of a seat creaking or birds chirping from outside the recording room.
 A dynamic microphone befits a small room or basement podcast sessions.
 It features quality sound and it has control over any noise in the room.
 On pricing, a condenser microphone starter kit is more expensive than a dynamic one.